 Be upfront with the agent that you are meeting with some competitors as well.
 Being honest with them elevates the trust level between the two of you and erases the doubt of whether you want to work with him after all.
 Admit that immediately to remove the elephant in the room.

 Aside from looking at an agent’s track record, you must also look at their personality.
 It’s best to have a person that you can comfortably talk and deal with for months.
 This is what a personal meet-up can provide.
 If you don’t like their approach, simply thank them for their time and move to the next agent.

 Hitting two birds with one stone

 Hire an agent first and everything will fall into place.
 They can help you find the loan you seek with a lender that specializes in a certain type of financing.
+Understanding what your lender covers is an important part of the process that your agent can help you through.
 If you do it the other way around, you won’t have an idea what to do next because you don’t have an agent yet.
 Worst, you are pressured to find a house that fits your budget but not your preferences.

 Real estate agents also know lenders that are in good standing.
 They will likely refer you to a local lender so that you can visit their office if you need clarifications.
 Working with a lender that is located in another city or state is not advised because they might not have a full grasp of the market in your area.

 Agents know when it’s the right time to buy